 More in this series

-A learning management system (LMS) is a software application that helps administer, document, track, report, automate, and deliver educational courses, training programs, or learning and development programs.
+A learning management system (LMS) is a software application that helps administer, document, track, report, automate, and deliver educational courses, training programmes, or learning and development programmes.

 E-learning is learning that is done outside of a classroom, usually over the Web – often conducted via a cloud-based LMS system.